Çavuştepe: Site

 Sardurihinilli has a linear plan, perched upon a ridge overlooking the Gürpınar Plain called Bol Dağı.
 It is composed of fortification walls as well as the remains of an Urartian royal palace, built between 764 and 735 BC during the reign of King Sarduri II at the climax of power of the Urartian Empire.
 There are upper and lower sections of the fortress in which the Temple of Khaldi or Irmushini, citadel walls, king's tower, workshops (7th century BC), storehouses, cisterns, kitchen, palace with a throne room, "royal" toilet, harem and colonnaded halls were located.
 A moat surrounded sections of the fortress.

 The fortress stands out by the high quality of its masonry, which, in the view of C. A. Burney, suggests that it was "a wealthy town, of which only the acropolis remains to this day."
 Aside from the cyclopean wall, the blocks used in the fortress are smoothly finished and fit exactly together without mortar being used.

 If Sardurihinilli is to be identified with Sardurihurda, then it is located near the site of a city called Ulhu, which Assyrian inscriptions say Sargon II conquered during his campaign against Urartu, although it seems Sardurihurda did not fall to the Assyrians.

 Four Urartian cuneiform inscriptions have been discovered at Sardurihinilli, of which the best preserved one reads as follows:

 Sardurihinilli was destroyed in the 7th century BC, presumably by the Scythians or Medes.
 Traces of a later medieval occupation exist.
 In 1884, a cuneiform inscription from the site was taken to Vienna and published by D. H. Müller.
 Nikolai Marr and Joseph Orbeli visited the site in 1916 and collected some artifacts that are now located at the Hermitage.
-Christopher Lehmann-Haupt was the first to conduct excavations at the site and draw up a sketch-plan of the fortress.
+Carl Ferdinand Friedrich Lehmann-Haupt was the first to conduct excavations at the site and draw up a sketch-plan of the fortress.
 C. A. Burney visited the site in 1956 and published a brief description and sketch-plan of the fortress.
 The site was excavated between 1961 and 1986 by Afif Erzen.